ezrazia/GMSNBurr-pada-PyMC-dan-Bambi/README.md

-# GMSNBurr: A Custom Distribution for PyMC and Bambi  distribución
+# GMSNBurr Distribution for PyMC and Bambi

 This repository provides the implementation of the **GMSNBurr** (Generalized Modified to be Stable as Normal from Burr) distribution, designed for seamless integration with the probabilistic programming libraries **PyMC** and **Bambi**.